-In the NHEE model, constraint C1 SHOULD be ensured if one wants the complete elimination of variables in order to provide a "one variable" Helmholtz equation computing the vertical divergence.
+In the NHEE model, constraint C1 SHOULD be ensured if one wants the complete elimination of variables in order to provide a "one variable" Helmholtz equation with vertical divergence as unknown.
 This is why the VFD1 is preferred to VFD0 when using VFD discretisation.
 For VFE, Helmholtz equation treatment requires adaptations to take account of the fact that constraint C1 is not ensured.
+Elimination of equations can also be done in order to obtain a "one variable" Helmholtz equation with horizontal divergence as unknown: in this case elimination of variables is possible even if constraint C1 is not ensured.